10 Value Stocks To Invest In Now

 Investors with an appetite for risk might consider Camping World as a long-term investment.
 While much of the COVID-19 fear that drove travelers to RVs has faded, high airfares and rampant flight cancellations could keep demand high for the foreseeable future.

-Analysts are bullish on the oft-maligned stock, which is currently trading near its 52-week low, giving it a “buy” rating and predicting an average price target of $34.63.
+Analysts are bullish on the oft-maligned stock, giving it a “buy” rating and predicting an average price target of $31.33.

 Daria Uhlig contributed to the reporting for this article.